jiajun2002/Nostalgify/README.md

- # SpotifY2K
+ # Nostalgify
- SpotifY2K is a web application that generates a users top tracks or artists in a retro aesthetic.
+ Nostalgify is a web application that generates a users top tracks or artists in a retro aesthetic.

  ## Creating your own credentials
  1. Go to https://developer.spotify.com/dashboard/login and create an account and  project